Adaptive bitrate streaming: Non-adaptive segmented media delivery over HTTP

-Adaptive bit rate over HTTP was created by the DVD Forum at the WG1 Special Streaming group in October 2002.
-The group was co-chaired by Toshiba and Phoenix Technologies, The expert group count with the collaboration of Microsoft, Apple Computer, DTS Inc., Warner Brothers, 20th Century Fox, Digital Deluxe, Disney, Macromedia and Akamai.
-The technology was originally called DVDoverIP and was an integral effort of the DVD ENAV book.
-The concept came from storing MPEG-1 and MPEG-2 DVD TS Sectors into small 2KB files, which will be served using an HTTP server to the player.
-The MPEG-1 segments provided the lower bandwidth stream, while the MPEG-2 provided a higher bit rate stream.
-The original XML schema provided a simple playlist of bit rates, languages and url servers.
-The first working prototype was presented to the DVD Forum by Phoenix Technologies at the Harman Kardon Lab in Villingen Germany.
+DVD Forum created a WG1 Special Streaming group in October 2002 that was co-chaired by Toshiba and Phoenix Technologies, with participation from Microsoft, Apple Computer, DTS Inc., Warner Brothers, 20th Century Fox, Digital Deluxe, Disney, Macromedia and Akamai.
+The group was responsible for developing and standardizing methods of DVD content online delivery, known as DVDoverIP, that would form an integral part of the Enhanced DVD Format specification (DVD-ENAV).
+One of the specified DVD-ENAV streaming methods described packing MPEG-1 and MPEG-2 DVD TS Sectors into small 2 KB files which could be served to the player using an HTTP server.
+The MPEG-1 segments represented a lower bandwidth stream, while the MPEG-2 segments represented a higher bit rate stream.
+An accompanying XML schema provided a simple playlist of bit rates, languages and URL servers.
+However, the specification did not suggest or define dynamic bitrate switching.